Battle of Cape Gelidonya: Aftermath

+Europeans against Barbary pirates, by Laureys a Castro.

 For his success, and by the Duke of Osuna's petition, Rivera was promoted to Admiral by King Philip III, who also rewarded him with the habit of the Order of Santiago.
 The fame granted by the battle came to equate him to Álvaro de Bazán, Marquis of Santa Cruz, another innovator of the Spanish armada, after gaining his own victory in the Battle of Vila Franca do Campo.
-Some time later the Spanish playwright and poet Don Luís Vélez de Guevara wrote the comedy "El asombro de Turquía y valiente toledano" ("the wonder of Turkey and the courageous Toledoan") to commemorate the battle.
-The soldiers and sailors of the fleet were also recognized by Osuna, who had arrived to Naples in July, when the fleet had already sailed off.
+The soldiers and sailors of the fleet were also rewarded by Osuna, who had arrived to Naples in July, when the fleet had already sailed off.
 In spite of the victory, the Spanish monarchy, characteristically slow in capitalizing on triumphs, denied Osuna's petition of funding a new fleet of twelve galleons, and reiterated the ban of privateering, which Osuna continued ignoring.

-The resonance of the battle came from the fact that, unlike most naval battles between Christians and Muslims up to the point, the battle had taken place in the maritime center of the Ottoman Empire, and only a handful of ships had been necessary to defeat all the ships the Ottomans had managed to gather in a reasonable short notice.
-With their failure to adapt at these new tactics, the Ottoman naval threat progressively became limited to their own, reduced privateering actions against merchant trade.
-The Barbary pirates, however, adapted much better to the new shipbuilding techniques thanks to the presence of Dutch and English crews, remaining a danger for Christian nations.

 The victory in Gelidonya cemented Spanish hegemony in the central Mediterranean.
-Less than a month after the battle, Osuna found out the Calabrese renegade Arzan had sailed off from Constantinople with twelve galleys, so he tracked and destroyed them with ten galleys gathered in Sicily and Malta under the command of Íñigo Zapata, who killed the enemy captain.
-Ottavio d'Aragona, another of Osuna's lieutenants, continued the campaign disguising a Hispanic fleet as Turk ships and bombarding Constantinople.
-Despite the advantage, Philip III's court continued without making significant moves to establish a long last control on the Mediterranean, whose watch would keep tied to Osuna's initiative and victories.
-In December, the Duke engaged in an unofficial warfare with the Republic of Venice, an usual ally to the Ottomans, leading Rivera to score a naval win over them in the Battle of Ragusa.
+Less than a month after the battle, Osuna found out the Calabrese renegade Arzan had sailed off from Constantinople with twelve galleys, so he tracked and destroyed them with ten galleys under the command of Íñigo Zapata, who killed the enemy captain.
+Afterwards, Ottavio d'Aragona, another of Osuna's lieutenants, continued the campaign disguising a Hispanic fleet as Turk ships and bombarding Constantinople.
+Despite the advantage, Philip III's court continued without making significant moves to establish a long lasting control on the Mediterranean, whose watch would keep tied to Osuna's initiative and victories.
+In December, the Duke engaged in an unofficial warfare with the Republic of Venice, a usual ally to the Ottomans, leading Rivera to defeat them in the Battle of Ragusa.

+The longer lasting resonance of the battle came from the fact that, unlike most naval battles between Christians and Muslims up to the point, the battle had taken place in the maritime center of the Ottoman Empire and a handful of western ships had sufficed to defeat an overwhelmingly bigger fleet.
+With their failure to adapt in shipbuilding and tactics, the Ottoman naval threat progressively became limited to their own, reduced privateering actions against merchant trade.
+The battle opened the door for more European countries to assert themselves in the Mediterranean with their own ships, ironically undermining Spanish dominance in the process.
+Barbary corsairs, however, adapted thanks to the presence of Dutch and English crews, remaining a danger for Christian nations.

+Legacy

+Spanish playwright and poet Don Luís Vélez de Guevara wrote the comedy "El asombro de Turquía y valiente toledano" ("The wonder of Turkey, the courageous Toledoan") to commemorate the battle.